Ledragon/pi-vision-histogram/symbol-creation-guide.md

 })
 ```

-Use `@Component()` decorator to define metadata for the component.
+Use the `@Component()` decorator to define metadata for the component.
 The above code snippet includes some of the most common metadata fields:
 * `selector`: The HTML tag name shown in the DOM
 * `templateUrl`: The path to the component template file
 * `styleUrls`: A list of `css` files for the component